 narvikk/iStockBy LIBBY CATHEY, KENNEDEY BELL and LAUREN KING, ABC News

-(WASHINGTON) — President Donald Trump is slated to hand over control of the White House to President-elect Joe Biden in one week.
+(WASHINGTON) — President Donald Trump is slated to hand over control of the White House to President-elect Joe Biden in seven days.

 Jan 13, 12:38 am